JustinOlive/reducible_space_model/README.md

 >b.
 Open up the command prompt for that folder by typing "cmd" into the address bar (left of the search bar).

->.
+>c.
 Type jupyter lab into the command prompt.

 >d.
 This should launch the jupyter lab interface, and you should be able to see the Reducible Space V2 notebook in the file directory bar on the left.